evnm/research-in-production/java.md

 ### [Linear Scan Register Allocation on SSA Form](http://www.christianwimmer.at/Publications/Wimmer10a/Wimmer10a.pdf)

-_Christian Wimmer, and Michael Franz_
+_Christian Wimmer and Michael Franz_

 __Abstract.__ The linear scan algorithm for register allocation provides a good register assignment with a low compilation overhead and is thus